HIST142: History of Sports in Africa

 To find Academic Search Complete, go to the library home page and click "Databases," then "Go."
 Find Lexis Nexis, Historical Abstracts, and JSTOR via this path: library home --> Databases --> Databases A-Z.

-Choose a citation style and use it to cite your sources properly!
+Choose a citation style and use it to cite your sources for the assignment.
 Online guides to common citation styles, including MLA and Chicago Manual of Style, are available here:

 Libarary home --> Citing Sources (under "Research Tools")